Skip to main content

 ModeHow It WorksBest For

-Push-to-Talk (PTT)Hold Fn to dictate, release to stopShort messages, emails, commands
+Push-to-Talk (PTT)Hold Fn to dictate, release to stopShort messages, emails, quick replies

 LiveToggle Fn on/off for continuous dictationLong-form writing, notes, essays